Towards Consistent Detection of Cognitive Distortions: LLM-Based Annotation and Dataset-Agnostic Evaluation: Introduction

+Introduced by \textbf{Aaron T. Beck} \citep{beck1963thinking} and expanded by \textbf{David Burns} \citep{burns1980}, cognitive distortions (CDs) are common patterns of biased thinking that can influence how individuals perceive and interpret reality \citep{beck2009depression}.
+Research shows that CDs are often associated with mental health conditions such as depression \citep{joormann2016examining}, anxiety \citep{yazici2022interpersonal}, and PTSD \citep{ouhmad2024cognitive}.
 These thought patterns can often be reflected in language, making them potentially detectable through natural language analysis.
 With the increased availability of digital text data, especially from online forums and social media, researchers have started exploring automated CD detection \citep{shickel2020cognitive, rojasbarahona2018deeplearninglanguageunderstanding, simms2017cognitive}, which in turn could support the development of automated tools for cognitive reframing of negative thoughts or reappraising events causing negative emotions.

 Automated CD detection requires annotated data, either for training classification models or evaluating the accuracy of LLM-based systems using in-context learning.
 However, CD annotation can be subjective, as annotators may perceive and interpret distortions differently depending on their understanding of the concept or the context provided.
-Prior works have reported low agreement between annotators, highlighting the difficulty of achieving consistency when annotating CDs \citep{shreevastava2021detecting,lybarger-etal-2022-identifying,ding-etal-2022-improving}.
+Prior works have reported low agreement between annotators, highlighting the difficulty in achieving consistency when annotating CDs \citep{shreevastava2021detecting,lybarger-etal-2022-identifying,ding-etal-2022-improving}.
 This subjectivity can result in annotated datasets that are noisy and potentially unreliable.
 Models trained on such data are forced to fit these inconsistencies, which can hinder their ability to generalize and accurately detect CDs in test data.
 Indeed, previous works have reported weighted F1-score in a range between 0.2--0.4 \citep{chen-etal-2023-empowering,shickel2020cognitive,lim2024erd}, suggesting that models have considerable confusion in discriminating between different CD categories.

+Recent works have explored LLMs as alternatives to expert or crowd-sourced annotators in text classification tasks, typically focusing on single predictions or comparisons with human annotations \citep{gilardi2023chatgpt,heseltine2024large,aldeen2023gpt}.
+However, relying on a single output from LLM as the final annotation can be problematic, as it raises questions about reliability and whether the label is trustworthy or merely a result of randomness in sampling.